 What’s in a food truck’s name?
-When deciding what to call your mobile food business, the answer is plenty.
-Your food truck’s name can be too quirky or not memorable enough.
+Naming a food truck is a common problem.
+Is it too quirky or not memorable enough?
 The challenge for all prospective food truck owners is to pick a name that’s catchy, but also fits well with your particular type of business.

-Here are 10 questions to ask as you ponder various names, keeping in mind that the choice could make all the difference in establishing your food truck business in your local area.
+Here are 10 questions to ask as you ponder naming a food truck.
+That choice could make all the difference in establishing your food truck business in your local area.

 What do I want a name to accomplish for my food truck?